 Keep your chin as close to the wall as possible, which is usually quite difficult.

 Again, do this 20 times or use the Ice-and-Stretch method.

 Take note of the change in pain and tension.

 Do the other side.

 If you’ve noticed any stiffness or pain that remains after this series of stretches, you can look them up for more specific treatment.
 You might also take a look at the post on headaches that come from your neck.

 Look at the collection of posts on Forward-Head-Posture.
 It has a more comprehensive look at the syndrome and related patterns.
 This includes a post that has an overview that better defines the syndrome.
-It including a few variations on how it looks.
+It includes a few variations of how it looks.
 This post contains more self-care ideas, including changes in posture, working space, and other self-care exercises.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
 He has written materials and instructed classes since the mid-90s.
 This includes anatomy, trigger points, cranial, and neuromuscular.

 Follow us on Instagram